mohit2978/Devops/005.docker-3/0000notes.md

 => To download flask library we will use 'python pip software'

-Note: We will configure dependencies in "requirements.txt"
+>Note: We will configure dependencies in "requirements.txt" like we have pom.xml in java in pom.xml we tell we need springboot likewise we tell flask is needed in requirements.txt

+> maven can build as well as download dependencies but as python is scripting language we no need to build so pip just download dependencies!!

 Dockerfile for Python Flask App
 ```text